While handling an object today, we read how it will have changed within a month and hear

 The challenge of our time is thus rooted in ideas that come from the past.
 And it is to these

-turn for the inspiration that enables our work to be realised.
+ideas we turn for the inspiration that enables our work to be realised.
 In saying this, we think

-criteria with which we envisaged the holistic office, la Piazza, as a whole and in its
+of the criteria with which we envisaged the holistic office, la Piazza, as a whole and in its

 individual components.